witrac/iot-embeddedc/README.md

 Handling commands
 -----------------

-When the device client connects, it automatically subscribes to any command for this device.
-To process specific commands you need to register a command callback function by calling the function *setCommandHandler*.
+When the device client connects in registered mode, to process specific commands, we need to subscribe to commands by calling the function *subscribeCommands* and then register a command callback function by calling the function *setCommandHandler*.
 The commands are returned as

 -   commandName - name of the command invoked
 -   format - e.g json, xml